-- Submit CDS Accommodation letters to the Course Director by January 15, 2019 via the Document Submission site. - If you are writing with Alt Exams: because we're using 2-stage tests, this means you'll need to be back in our classroom in time for the group part of the exam.
+- Please submit CDS Accommodation letters to me by Sept 16, 2019 via the Document Submission site. - If you are writing with Alt Exams: because we're using 2-stage tests, this means you'll need to be back in our classroom in time for the group part of the exam.
 Typically, the individual part is 50-55 minutes, so you should schedule with Alt Exams accordingly. - Please make the instructors (and TA Coordinator if labs are affected) aware of any religious observance conflicts by communicating with b1001lec@yorku.ca (or b1001lab@yorku.ca for labs) at least three weeks in advance of the conflict. - Students who feel that there are extenuating circumstances that may interfere with their ability to successfully complete the course requirements are encouraged to discuss the matter with the Course Director as soon as possible. - Please note: "Senate policy states that students are expected to monitor their progress in courses, taking into account their personal and academic circumstances, and to make the necessary adjustments to their workload to meet the requirements and deadlines." (from Senate Policy of Students' Responsibilities in the Petition/Appeal Processes).
-The drop deadline is March 8, 2019. - Students with physical, learning or psychiatric disabilities who require reasonable accommodations in resources or evaluation methods are encouraged to consult with the Office for Persons with Disabilities (OPD) and ensure that requests for appropriate accommodations are arranged with the Section Instructor early in the term.
+The drop deadline is Nov 8, 2019.

+• Students with physical, learning or psychiatric disabilities who require reasonable accommodations in teaching style or evaluation methods should consult with Student Accessibility Services (http://accessibility.students.yorku.ca/) and ensure that requests for appropriate accommodations are arranged with the instructor early in the term.